-Mindfulness of Mind is the process of observing mental states as they come and go, realizing how transitory and temporary these states are.
+- Mindfulness of Mind is the process of observing mental states as they come and go.
 Awareness of the mind involves paying attention to yourself in a detached way.
 Is there calmness, or agitation?
 Is there focus, or distraction?
 Do not analyze your thoughts or form opinions.
 Simply observe.

 To envision the evolvement of mindfulness, I would like you to imagine a world where humanity is completely in tune with one another.
 Each person is telepathic which means that we can read each other’s minds and use this ability to create a positive outcome.
 Being telepathic is a wonderful way to communicate because we would, by default, be mindful all the time.
 We would not only be aware of ourselves, we would be aware of others as well: their temperament, feelings, and most of all, their intentions.

 The transparency would help to facilitate a world where darkness would not be able to hide because peoples’ true nature would be exposed.
 How can there be deceit if an individual’s motives are known before he or she has the chance to implement them?
 Imagine a humanity living in joy, harmony, and unity with one another because the ability to realize such a community will be supported by like-minded people interested in working together for the benefit of the whole.

 If you think that telepathy is located in the distant future, then I will refer you to a study done by Yale Scientific in 2015.
 In this research, scientists were able to transmit words from the brain of one research participant in India to three other participants in France.
 This study marked the first time conscious thoughts were transmitted directly between individuals, offering foresight into the higher intelligence of the human race.